wanguicheche/database-wk-8/README.md

 ## Notes
 - The ERD sketch was created using **draw.io** and exported as a PNG for easier viewing.
 - The database uses **InnoDB** storage engine to support transactions and foreign keys.
-- Code is kept intentionally **simple and beginner-friendly**, following good practices.
+- Code follows good practices with comments for explanation in MySQL.

 ---